Stift Lilienfeld in Lower Austria

 Arriving by plane and / or car

-The closest airport is Vienna.
+Arrival by plane, bus or train*.
+The nearest airport is Vienna.
 From there you travel by car.
-Travel time from Vienna to Lilienfeld is around 1 hour.
-It takes 4 hours to drive from Munich, 2,5 hours from Salzburg and Graz.
+Travel time from Vienna to Lilienfeld is about 1 hour.
+Of Munich one drives 4 hours, from Salzburg sowie von Graz about 2,5 hours.

 Book yours here Accommodation* in Lilienfeld.
 It is also possible to stay overnight in the monastery.
 Registration via this email: email@example.com